 2. Discipline to confront the most brutal facts.

 What do you think?
-Is the Stockade Paradox something that we need to commit to as leaders?
-Are you drawing upon these attributes yourself?
-Are you teaching and developing them to those you lead or work with?
+Is the Stockdale Paradox something that we need to commit to as leaders?
+Are you expressing unwavering faith that we will prevail, while also confronting the brutal facts of our current reality?
+And are you teaching and developing these attributes in the people you lead or work with?